 Carmen Tanase, is the young lady in the picture and the information below.
-At this time June 2017, we have an update
+In June 2017 we had an update from

 I was writing some reports this morning, I suddenly recalled my past and thought about you.
 I do not know if this email

 will reach you, but I would like to update you about my situation and to thank you once again that you helped me and gave

 me the chance to have a work place that I wasn't even thinking I will get in my life.
 Without your help I would not

 be able to write you now in English and to pursue two Masters.

 In 2015 I graduated my second Master